Dental Hygiene Program Frequently Asked Questions

 Completion of the prerequisite science courses : Completion time varies.

-Program Prerequisites: College Chemistry with a lab, microbiology, anatomy & physiology.
+Program Prerequisites: General Biology, Microbiology, Anatomy & Physiology 1&2, and Nutrition.
 All must have been completed within the last ten years with a "C" or better.

 Note: Although the program does not require a math course for graduation, you must successfully exit any preparatory math courses you score into based on your college placement test results.
 This is in compliance with Florida Statute 240.117 (4) (a), which states that students have to remediate to "develop needed college-entry skills."

-We recommend you take as many of the science support courses as possible, as well as the general education courses.
+We recommend you take as many of the the general education courses as possible prior to program start.
 If courses are not successfully completed prior to program acceptance, then they must be completed concurrently with the dental hygiene courses in a specific prescribed sequence.
 This significantly adds to the student's course load and may detrimentally affect your chances of success.
 See curriculum link.

 A Health Science Advisor can assist you with the prerequisites and creating a plan to have a strong application for program consideration.